20 Healthiest Breakfast Cereals

 Nature’s Path Organic Puffed Kamut

-This Nature’s Path cereal has just one ingredient – organic whole grain Kamut Khorasan wheat.
-Free from artificial flavors, preservatives and colors, Certified USDA Organic, vegan, and non-GMO.
-It’s a healthy low calorie cereal option that you can’t really go wrong with!
+This Nature’s Path cereal has just one ingredient – organic whole-grain Kamut Khorasan wheat.
+Free from artificial flavors, preservatives, and colors, it is certified USDA organic, vegan, and non-GMO.
+It’s one of the lowest calorie cereals that you can’t really go wrong with!

 Nutritional Info: 1 cup has 50 calories, 2 grams fiber, 0 grams sugar, and 2 grams protein.